crotwell/TauP/src/doc/sphinx/source/calculations.rst

 The factors that contribute to this estimate are:

-* A nominal source term for a Mw 4.0 earthquake.
+* A nominal source magnitude term, default is for a Mw 4.0 earthquake.

-* An optional source orientation, strike, dip and rake.
+* An optional source orientation, strike, dip and rake, default is a unity factor.

 * A radiation term, based on the density and velocity at the source depth.